-Hours: 1-6 classroom + 0 lab/studio Prerequisite(s): PSY 615, PSY 616 and consent of instructor.
-Taught: Variable, check with department
+Prerequisite(s): PSY 615, PSY 616 and consent of instructor.

 Supervised development and conduct of a project in an employment set-ting; synthesis and application of knowledge acquired in prior coursework.
 Repeatable for up to 6 credit hours.

 PSY 797 Thesis (1-6 credits)